-- 1. To receive and note report C/20/08. - 2.
-To note the Council COVID-19 response to date and key issues arising from this. - 3.
-To reaffirm the priority themes within the emerging Corporate Plan - 4.
-To agree the COVID-19 Recovery Plan Framework and related Underpinning Principles.
+- 1. To receive and note report C/20/13. - 2.
+To note the Council COVID-19 response to date and key issues arising. - 3.
+To agree the COVID-19 Recovery Plan Framework and related Underpinning Principles. - 4.
+To agree that the strapline 'Creating tomorrow together' is adopted to promote the recovery phase.